U.S. Government Bonds Strengthen on Last Trading Day of 2017

-U.S. government bonds strengthened on the last trading day of the year, with the yield on the benchmark 10-year U.S. Treasury note on track to end 2017 roughly where it began.
+U.S. government bonds strengthened on the last trading day of 2017, capping off the calmest year for the benchmark 10-year U.S. Treasury note in almost four decades.

 Continue Reading Below

-Friday's moves likely included investors adjusting positions before the start of 2018 in thin trading, analysts said.
-Pension funds and other asset managers could be rebalancing their portfolios before the end of the year.
+Friday's moves likely included investors such as pension funds or other asset managers adjusting positions before the start of 2018 in thin trading, analysts said.

-The 10-year Treasury yield darted higher earlier in December as U.S. lawmakers passed a tax overhaul and the Federal Reserve raised rates for the third time this year.
-Lower tax rates could lead to a higher government deficit that would have to be funded by borrowing, which could increase the supply of Treasurys.

 Continue Reading Below